Yelp/paasta/docs/source/isolation.rst

   - The amount of time tasks get is proportional to the number of tasks on the host.
 If there are 3 tasks on the host, with ``cpu`` values 10,5,5 then the time will be split 50%, 25%, 25%.
-However, if a fourth task is run, with ``cpu`` set to 1000, then that time becomes 33%, 16.5%, 16.5%, 33%.
+However, if a fourth task is run, with ``cpu`` set to 10, then that time becomes 33%, 16.5%, 16.5%, 33%.
-  - Any 'spare' cpu cycles are redistributed by the CPU, so if a task does *not* use it's 'share', then other cgroups will be allocated this spare CPU time.
+  - Any 'spare' cpu cycles are redistributed by the CPU, so if a task does *not* use its 'share', then other cgroups will be allocated this spare CPU time.
   - All threads inside a cgroup are considered when the scheduler decides the fair share of time.
 That is, if your container launches multiple tasks,